 She has worked in agency and community based settings and uses a variety of cognitive behavioral, play therapy, relational therapy, and solution focused treatment starting where the client is.
 Additionally, Marilyn has worked with foster children to help stabilize their placements, has supervised Master's level interns, and has worked with adults and families in a non-profit mental health agency.

 Lisa Banner is a Licensed Clinical Professional Counselor.
-For the last ten plus years, Lisa has worked with groups, individuals, adults, children, adolescents, and families.
-She is here to support, introduce new life tools, and help her clients heal from and overcome difficult situations.
-She has an extensive background working with depression, anxiety, self-injury, bipolar, ADD/ADHD, grief, addictions, and cognitive deficits.
-To identify obstacles and support change she uses cognitive behavioral theories.
+For over fifteen years, Lisa has worked with groups, individuals, adults, children, adolescents, and families.
+She is here to support her clients, introduce new life tools, offer new perspectives, and help her clients heal, grow, and overcome challenging situations.
+Lisa has an extensive background working with depression, anxiety, self-injury, bipolar, ADD/ADHD, grief, addictions, executive functioning, divorce, blended families, parenting issues, women's issues, and transitional life changes.
+To effectively identify, support growth, and create positive change, Lisa uses a collective approach utilizing Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, Acceptance Commitment Therapy, Solution Focused Therapy, and introduces her clients to Mindfulness.
 “We all have struggles.
 Sometimes asking for help is the hardest thing we do.”

 Elizabeth Dubiel is a Licensed Clinical Professional Counselor and a licensed educator/counselor with professional experience working with individuals, groups, couples, and families.
 Elizabeth believes that positive change occurs through the process of combining the existing strengths of her clients with new strategies and supports.
 Her goal is to ensure that each session is preventative, proactive, and empowering, and wants her clients to walk away from each session with tools they can use immediately to help make things more manageable.
 Helping families and improving individual lives is her passion.